willfurnass/sheffield_hpc/hpc/getting-started.rst

 Getting Started
 ===============

-If you have not used a High Performance Computing (HPC) cluster, Linux or even a command line before this is the place to start.
-This guide will get you set up using iceberg in the easiest way that fits your requirements.
+If you have not used a High Performance Computing (HPC) cluster, the Linux operating system (an alternative to Windows and macOS) or even a command line before this is the place to start.
+This guide will get you set up using the University's clusters in the easiest way that fits your requirements.

 Getting an Account
 ##################

-Before you can start using iceberg you need to register for an account.
+Before you can start the clusters you need to register for an account.
 Accounts are availible for staff by emailing `helpdesk@sheffield.ac.uk <helpdesk@sheffield.ac.uk>`_.

-The following categories of students can also have an account on iceberg with the permission of their supervisors:
+The following categories of students can also have an account with the permission of their supervisors:

 * Research Postgraduates